MySQL backup with Percona Monitoring and Management (PMM) seems useful

 Endpoint 【s3.ap-northeast-1.amazonaws.com】

-Bucket[Name of the bucket created in S3]
+Bucket[Bucket name created in S3]

 Access Key[IAM key to use]

-Secret Key[IAM secret key to be used]
+Secret Key[IAM secret key to use]

 Once you've completed the registration, make a backup.